segf00lt/website/content/blog/inevitability.md

 useful predictions and preparations can be made, but the course of history isn't amenable to logical proof.
 Many have tried to create such proofs, _all have failed_.
-Any apparent correctness is more than likely accidental and rarely wholistic.
+Any apparent correctness is more than likely accidental and rarely holistic.
 No one has a clue what's around the corner, most of those who say they do are trying to sell you something.

 Along with certainty of the future, there is also certainty of the present.